Tygo-van-den-Hurk/keyboard/README.md

 - [@Narkoleptika](https://github.com/Narkoleptika) for providing the pro micro footprint and setting me up with a template.
 - [@RajuBuddharaju](https://github.com/RajuBuddharaju) for helping me realise every part of this keyboard.
 - [@Tygo-van-den-Hurk](https://github.com/Tygo-van-den-Hurk)

+To see how to start or develop see [CONTRIBUTING.md](./CONTRIBUTING.md).